azure-data-platform/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my Azure Data Platform

-I'm glad you are here.
-I plan to talk about ...
+Power of Microsoft SQL Server and Open Source Big Data Platform are demonstrated here